pu2clr/SI4735/README.md

 ## API Documentation

 You can read the Si4735 Arduino Library documentation by clicking [here](https://github.com/pu2clr/SI4735/blob/master/extras/apidoc/api.md).
+You can also download the _PDF_ version [here]()